ThoughtCreator/loka-sdk/README.md

 #### Parameters

 The following methods allow the configuration of a a set of parameters that will be stored on the flash memory.
-These are presistent on power loss.
+These are presistent even on power loss.

 | **Method**                                                 | **Description**                                                                                          | **Syntax**                                                                   | **Parameters**                                                                                                                                 | **Return**                                                                                      |
 |------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|